Changes are on the horizon for our family. We will be moving to Texas!

 This was not an easy decision.
 In fact, it was one of those decisions you make and you immediately feel like crying afterwards.

 Life is going pretty well here in California.
 Our kids are settled, we’re settled, and we have close friends and family that we would greatly miss if we ever had to move.

 So when my husband was presented with the chance to relocate his job to Texas allowing our family to be a part of a new church plant, we didn’t exactly jump at the chance to leave home.

 There was no real obvious conviction to go either – no burning bush like there was for Moses, or a holy moment where God clearly instructed us to “go forth” like He did to Abraham.

 All we could do was pray and wait.

 Honestly, there seemed to be a thousand reasons to stay and a thousand reasons to go.

 In my impatience, I just wanted God to shout down from the heavens and make it clear.

 Instead, He seemed awfully quiet.

 But soon we started to see it really wasn’t about going or staying.
 It wasn’t about trying to do the noble, more difficult thing to appear more faithful.
-It was about the state of our hearts – the part of us largely unseen to others.
+It was about whether we would trust Him.